Washington Navy Yard shooting: Death of the shooter

 Naval Criminal Investigative Service (NCIS) agents entered the cubicle area.
 Alexis opened fire on the two of them, hitting officer Scott Williams in both legs.
 Officer Emmanuel Smith and NCIS agents Brian Kelley and Ed Martin dragged Williams out of the area and alerted other officers to the shooter's presence.
 Williams was later taken down to the first floor for medical attention, recovering from his wounds.

 At 9:15 a.m., D.C.
 Police Emergency Response Team officer Dorian DeSantis and U.S. Park Police officers Andrew Wong and Carl Hiott entered the cubicle area and searched the individual banks.
 Eventually, Alexis jumped out from one of the desks and fired at DeSantis from approximately 5 ft away, hitting him twice in his tactical vest, and the three officers returned fire.
 DeSantis was uninjured by the gunshot.
 At 9:25 a.m., DeSantis shot Alexis in the head, and his death was confirmed at 11:50 a.m.

 Victims

 There were 13 fatalities, including Alexis.
-He and 11 of the victims were killed at the scene, while Vishnu Pandit, a program manager in the US Navy, later died at George Washington University Hospital.
+He and 11 of the victims were killed at the scene, while Vishnu Pandit, a program manager for the US Navy, later died at George Washington University Hospital.
 All the victims were civilian employees or contractors, none of them in the military.
 Eight others were injured, three of them from gunfire.
 Police officer Scott Williams and two female civilians were wounded by gunfire and were in critical condition at Washington Hospital Center.
 Wounded victim Jennifer Bennet was shot in the shoulder, chest and thumb, and her arm is now attached to her shoulder by a metal plate and ten metal screws.

 The victims' names and ages were: